Michigan Health Care

 - Gold plans will cover about 80% of medical costs

-- Silver plans about will cover about 70% of medical costs.
+- Silver plans will cover about 70% of medical costs.

-- Bronze plans about 60% of medical costs.
+- Bronze plans will cover about 60% of medical costs.

-- Catastrophic health coverage, available to people under 30, is not a standard policy, but will satisfy the requirements of the federal healthcare law.
-These policies will probably have the lowest premiums and highest deductibles and co-pays.
+- Catastrophic health coverage, available to people under 30, is not standard policy but will satisfy the requirements of the federal healthcare law.
+These policies will probably have the lowest premiums and the highest deductibles and co-pays.
 The deductibles may be as high as $6,850, so you’d have to spend that much before the plan pays for health care.
-This plan will provide coverage largely in cases of a catastrophic injury, such as a major accident.
+This plan will provide coverage largely in cases of catastrophic injuries, such as a major accident.

 When will Michigan health care plans be available?

-You must enroll by Dec.
-15 for policies to be effective Jan.
-1. Enrollment will continue until January 31, but effective dates on policies will be delayed.
+You must enroll by December 15 for policies to be effective January 1.
+Enrollment ends December 15, unless you qualify for a special enrollment.
 After January 31, you can buy policies on the exchange only in special circumstances or life events.
 These policies are available within 30 days following certain life events.
-Examples are: a change in family size due to marriage, birth or adoption.
-A change in legal status to U.S. citizen or legal immigrant will also qualify as a special circumstance.
+Examples are a change in family size due to marriage, birth, or adoption.
+A change in legal status to U.S. citizens or legal immigrants will also qualify as a special circumstance.

 Everyone enrolled can change policies annually during a limited enrollment period.
-Starting in 2016, the open enrollment period will go from November 01, 2016 to January 31, 2017.
+The open enrollment period for 2019 will go from November 1, 2019, to December 15, 2019.

 Open enrollment for small businesses also begins October 1 and continues year-round.